 ii.
 Wildly unique and unnatural color combinations

 iii.
-Complementary hues next to each other
+Complementary hues placed or used right next to each other

 iv.
 Impulsive brushwork, Sketchy short strokes

 Activity: (5-6 30 minute classes)

 Create a tempera painting using expressive colors in the Fauvism style.

 - Draw subject matter in pencil then outline in sharpie.

 - Using BRIGHT colors, paint the subject matter-switch colors often, use complementary colors next to each other (creates excitement).

 - For the background paint large blocks of bright colors.

 These are some reference sheets I drew for references.